Children learn through their actions – every behavior has meaning

 4. Constantly saying "No!"

-• The behavior: Your child responds to every question or request with a reflexive "No!", even if they want the opposite.
+- The behavior: Your child responds to every question or request with a reflexive "No!", even if they want the opposite.

-5. Repeated building and dismantling
+5. Repeated building up and tearing down

-• The message: "I am practicing a new skill."
+- The message: "I am practicing a new skill."
 The child is in a sensitive period for understanding cause and effect, balance, and gravity.
 Repetition is the key to learning.

 The role of parents: From judge to observer

-4. Be a source of calm: Your child learns from you.
+- Be a source of calm: Your child learns from you.
 Respond with patience and empathy instead of anger.
 Phrase your reactions positively: "I see you are sad.
 Let's try to solve this together."

-Our contribution to children's independence
+Our contribution to child independence